 Some people may experience mild side effects while taking Epclusa.
 Examples that have been reported include:

 Epclusa may cause other mild side effects, too.
-See the drug’s important facts sheet for more details.
+See the drug’s prescribing information for more details.

 In most cases, these side effects should be temporary, and some may be easy to manage.
 But if you have any symptoms that bother you or don’t go away, talk with your doctor or pharmacist.
-And don’t stop using Epclusa unless your doctor recommends it.
+And do not stop using Epclusa unless your doctor recommends it.

 Note: After the Food and Drug Administration (FDA) approves a drug, it tracks and reviews side effects of the medication.
 If you’d like to notify the FDA about a side effect you’ve had with Epclusa, visit MedWatch.

 Serious side effects of Epclusa can occur, though they are less common.
-The list below includes serious side effects that have been reported with Epclusa.
+The list below includes some of the serious side effects that have been reported with Epclusa.